Hermanverschooten/til_articles/2023-08-13/lets-talk.md

 Only nodes knowing the `secret` can talk to each other.
 Start both apps again.
 After starting the second app, you should notice a message in your console saying `10:19:18.074 [info] [libcluster:talkies] connected to :app1@computer`.
 Our nodes have found each other and connected, you can see this with `Node.list/0`.
-Se if we do the subscribe and broadcast, this will already work, nice.
+Se if we subscribe and broadcast, this will already work, nice.
 In a `Phoenix` app you would do the same, add the dependency, your topology and add the `Cluster.Supervisor` to the list of children.
 Once you do this and you start 2 instances of your app (using `--sname`) channels, ... will work across the instances.
 You can subscribe to broadcasts in your live view pages, or use a `GenServer`, ...